 Patient Identifiers

-Patient identifiers such as name, date of birth and other unique details are key components in securing accurate specimen tracking.
-This is to ensure that the right patient connects with their appropriate specimens during collection and transport, preventing any errors while safeguarding patients’ safety.
+Patient identifiers such as name, date of birth, and other unique details are key to securing accurate specimen tracking.
+These components play a crucial role in connecting the right patient with their respective specimens during collection and transport, minimizing the risk of errors, and ensuring patient safety.

 Shipping Documents